mosbth/cimage/README.md

 v0.6.x (latest)

+* Added option `no-upscale, nu` as resizing strategy to decline upscaling of smaller images.
+Fix #61.
 * Minor change in `CImage::resize()`, crop now does imagecopy without resamling.
 * Correcting internal details for save-as and response json which indicated wrong colors.
 Fix #62.
 * Fixed fill-to-fit that failed when using aspect-ratio.
 Fix #52.